Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 Dual carriageway – A high speed main road with two or more lanes.
 Visit our guide to dual carriageways for more information.

-Dual controls – A system which places pedals in both the drivers’ and passenger side footwells, giving your driving instructor/examiner some degree of control of the vehicle from the passenger seat.
+Dual controls – A system which places pedals in both the drivers’ and passenger side footwells, giving your driving instructor/examiner some degree of control of the vehicle during your driving lessons and test day.

 DSA – Driving standards agency.
 The government body in charge of most things to do with driving and learning to drive in Great Britain.

 DSSSM – Driving routine which stands for ‘doors, seat, steering, seatbelt and mirrors’.
 Used to help learners to remember how to perform the cockpit drill.
 Read our guide to the cockpit drill for more information.

 Driving test report – The feedback form you get after completing your driving test.
 The driving test report is thoroughly explained in our article ‘Your driving test report explained‘.